Background pattern

 • weight loss, increased appetite, uncontrolled loss of appetite (anorexia)

-• muscle stiffness and/or joint stiffness
+• muscle and joint stiffness

 • abnormal blood cell count (white blood cells, red blood cells, or platelets)